kbjude/questioner/readme.md

   - Install the requirements.txt
   - Add a ".env" file that has:
     - export DJANGO_SETTINGS_MODULE="questioner.settings"
-    - export Database
+    - export DATABASE_NAME
-    - export Host
+    - export DATABASE_HOST
-    - export User
+    - export DATABASE_USER
-    - export Password
+    - export DATABASE_PASSWORD
     - Install the requirements.txt

     - Add a ".env" file that has:

         - export DJANGO_SETTINGS_MODULE="questioner.settings"

-        - export Database
+        - export DATABASE_NAME

-        - export Host
+        - export DATABASE_HOST

-        - export User
+        - export DATABASE_USER

-        - export Password
+        - export DATABASE_PASSWORD

  ## Running the application
   Open the directory of the application in the terminal and execute: